Sideshow (automobile exhibition): Activities

 Common activities at sideshows include doughnuts and ghostriding.
-The latter involves driving a car, opening the door and climbing out, blasting off, sometimes onto the hood, sometimes standing or dancing next to the car while the car continues to roll.
+The latter involves driving a car, opening the door and climbing out, sometimes onto the hood, sometimes standing or dancing next to the car while it continues to roll.
 Violent incidents, including fights and shootings, sometimes occur at the events.

 Law enforcement

-To crack down on the illegal sideshows, the Oakland Police Department opened a police substation at Eastmont Mall and set up "No Cruising Zones" along International Boulevard.
+To crack down on illegal sideshows, the Oakland Police Department opened a police substation at Eastmont Mall and set up "No Cruising Zones" along International Boulevard.
 In efforts to keep the events from spreading west to Downtown Oakland, an additional no cruising law was established along Grand Avenue and Lakeshore Avenue in 1996.
 The phenomenon is most strongly associated with the city of Oakland (the birthplace of the sideshow), with the events there often being attended by those in the hip hop community.
 Such events are promoted in local rap by artists including E-40.

 On June 8, 2005, the Oakland City Council narrowly defeated a measure (pushed by then-mayor Jerry Brown) which would have subjected spectators at sideshows to criminal sanctions, such as fines and even jail terms.
 Drivers face various penalties, including having their cars impounded.
 On April 30, 2019, the San Jose City Council passed an ordinance making spectators punishable with a fine of up to $1,000 and 6 months in jail.